Back to blog

 Strengths That Matter in Production

 Claude Code handles large-scale, multi-file work surprisingly well.
 I pointed it at a 50-file migration from Express to Fastify, and it handled the routing changes, middleware rewrites, and test fixes in a single run without me babysitting each step.
 That kind of agentic coding capability is difficult to replicate with tools that only see one file at a time.
-For software development teams working on complex migrations, this capability alone justifies the investment.

 Where It Falls Short

 There is no visual IDE integration.
 You are reading terminal output, which works well if you live in the CLI, but it creates friction for engineers who rely on inline diffs, hover docs, or a split-pane layout.
 The learning curve is steeper than it looks.
-Getting the most out of Claude Code means writing good prompts, understanding what context it has, and knowing when to trust its output versus when to verify manually.

 There is no free tier for Claude Code.
 Unlike Cursor, which offers a limited free plan for individual developers, Claude Code requires an Anthropic API subscription from day one.
 This means you cannot trial the tool without committing to usage-based billing, which is a barrier for students, hobbyists, and developers evaluating ai coding tools before making a team-wide decision.

 If you are already comfortable in the terminal, this is likely the most capable ai coding agent available right now.
-If you are not, that gap represents a real productivity cost during the transition period.

 Cursor: What It Does Well and Where It Struggles